Unphased or Unfazed? Guide to Choose the Right Word

 The Origin of “Unfazed”

-The word unfazed comes from the verb faze, which means “to disturb” or “to bother.”
+The word unfazed comes from the verb faze, unphased meaning “to disturb” or “to bother.”

 Faze came into English around the late 1800s from American slang.